 - d(P’/p’) = dJ = da’ + a”dR + Rda” [CWL 15, 158]

-The pattern of a pure cycle would would have an exigence for a normative balance of crossovers between circuits.
-And, as exemplified by Burley’s and Csapo’s Characteristic Equations and Their Root Solutions, the pure cycle would exhibit a) normative relative intensities of productive activities, and b) normative relative pricing.
+The pure cycle of expansion governed by the second set of differentials would would have an exigence throughout for a normative balance of crossovers between circuits governed by the first set of primary relativities.
+And, as exemplified by Burley’s and Csapo’s Characteristic Equations and their Root Solutions, the pure cycle would exhibit a) normative relative intensities of productive activities, and b) normative relative pricing.
 And, per the lagged technical accelerator, the pure cycle would implement the magnitude of coefficient k, and the timing indicated by t, t-a, t-b, etc, in that lagged technical accelerator.
 Neither too fast nor too slow, neither excessive nor deficient, and dependent upon the state of technology, culture, and institutions.

 Lonergan’s internal primary relations include point-to-point and point-to-line productive relations, monetary circular and crossover conditions; productive and monetary velocities (d/dt); accelerations (d2/dt2); correlations of productive structure with monetary circulations.
 And the primary relations would be applied to secondary determinations from the concrete non-systematic manifold, which include determinate price and quantity vectors, determinate time lags, and determinate state of technology symbolized by k.